Ananya2001-an/API-bot/README.md

 npm install
 ```

-- Create a `.env` file in the root folder and add your Discord bot token and client id (Application ID) by creating a bot application in the [Discord Developer Portal](https://discord.com/developers/applications)
+- Create a `.env` file in the root folder and add your Discord bot token and client id (Application ID) by creating a bot application in the [Discord Developer Portal](https://discord.com/developers/applications).
+You can refer the `.env.example` file.

 <details>
 <summary>Like this</summary>